Web Unit 3 Sprint 10 - Redux & State Management

 Learning Objectives

-Understanding RTK Query
+Starter Repo: RTK Query

 Why RTK Query?

-Setting Up RTK Query
+Setting up RTK Query

 Setting Up the API Service

-// usersApi.js
+// frontend/state/usersApi.js

 import { createApi, fetchBaseQuery } from '@reduxjs/toolkit/query/react'